IshaChid76/Dataviz-project-proposal/README.md

 ## Sketches

-The Sketches below show the two interactions that I mainly want to add to the visualization.
+The Sketches below show the two interactions that I have added to the visualization.

 First is the feature of Interactive Color Legend.
 I have scaled the data points that are shown in the prototype image because of overlapping of data but that leads to the exclusions of other outling data points.
 To stop that from happening, I think color legend interaction would me a very good option.
 No data points will be missing and data points can be seen more clearly for each language as well.